MetzinAround/practical-classroom-workshop/index.md

 # Workshop Outline
 1. Introduction to Courseware as Code concepts
 2. Create a free GitLab.com account
-3. Set up the Courseware as Code repository by cloning the template
+3. Set up the Courseware as Code repository by forking the template
 4. Add basic content to the repository
 5. Set up the Courseware as Code Tools repository